JoshLoecker/MAPT/new readme.md

     b.
 This will guide you through a simple setup to install the conda environment
 4. If you know where the `prefix: ` to the conda environment was set, simply type `source activate /path/to/conda/env/name`
     a.
 To deactivate the environment, type `conda deactivate`.
+5. To be able to use the Guppy suite of tools, the
-5. The final step is to
+5. The final step is to edit several lines within the `pipeline/config.yaml` file
+    a.
+First, set the `results`, `data`, `reference_database`, and `guppy_simg_location`